tenable/terrascan-rego-editor/README.md

 6. Update relevant files on the Rule JSON file according to your policy.
 7. Update the Rego file to enforce your policy.
 8. Right-click the Rego file and click on `RegoEditor: Scan` to test your policy.

+This extension supports multiple configuration options.
+To view the settings, open the command palette ("Ctrl + Shift + P" for Windows or "CMD + Shift + P" on Mac OS) and search for "RegoEditor: Configuration".

+From the configuration menu you should be able to customize:
+- The counter suffixed to policies
+- The default cloud provider
+- Whether to show the helper text on newly created Rego files
+- Credentials for syncing policies with [Accurics](https://accurics.com)

+## Contributing

+Contributions are always welcome in the form of documentation, blogs, issues, and pull requests.
+More details on [CONTRIBUTING.md](CONTRIBUTING.md).